Updated on 2025-11-17 GMT+08:00

-UCS intelligently distributes application requests and supports functions such as traffic splitting, grayscale release, and failover.
+UCS intelligently distributes application requests across clouds and regions and supports functions such as traffic splitting, grayscale releases, and failovers.

 Prerequisites